BLAISE ALLYSEN KEARSLEY

 and practical knowledge I got from your classes to polish and submit my work.
 Your feedback and mentorship have meant so much to me."

-— Creative nonfiction workshop participant
+— Flash CNF workshop participant

 "Thank you for creating this generous space